IBM/live-streaming-of-IoT-data-using-streaming-analytics/README.md

 ![](/doc/source/images/block1changes.png)

 * Now click on the second block named `Python Model` to view its properties.
 Select the Python model deployed earlier.
+Checkout [TROUBLESHOOTING.md](#TROUBLESHOOTING.md) for more.

 ![](/doc/source/images/block2changes.png)

+>NOTE: If you dont see the deployed model then you need to add the Watson Machine Learning service to your project manually.

 * Finally click on `Save and run` to build and deploy the streams flow to your IBM Watson Streaming Analytics service.